vishalbhojane/my-notes/theory/javascript/misc/CORS.md

 ---
 ### Steps

-When domain A request resourses from B, generally CORS preflight mechnism is followed a preflight options call is made before the actual api call is made server / domain B will check the options and verify it afer verification server / domain B will send the addition headers `Accept-Control-Allow-Origin: * ` any domian can all to call
+When domain A request resources from B, generally CORS pre-flight mechanism is followed a pre-flight options call is made before the actual API call is made server / domain B will check the options and verify it after verification server / domain B will send the addition headers `Accept-Control-Allow-Origin: * ` any domain is allowed to call

 `Accept-Control-Allow-Origin: https://vishal.com`
 only `https://vishal.com` can access